hannoeru/vite-plugin-pages/README.md

 We recommend that Vue users use [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) instead of this plugin.

-[unplugin-vue-router](https://github.com/posva/unplugin-vue-router) is a unplugin library created by [@posva](https://github.com/posva), same auther as vue-router.
-It provide almost same feature as [vite-plugin-pages](https://github.com/hannoeru/vite-plugin-pages) but better intergration with vue-router, include some cool feature like auto generate route types base on your route files to provide autocomplete for vue-router.
+[unplugin-vue-router](https://github.com/posva/unplugin-vue-router) is a unplugin library created by [@posva](https://github.com/posva), the same author as vue-router.
+It provides almost the same features as [vite-plugin-pages](https://github.com/hannoeru/vite-plugin-pages) but with better integration with vue-router, including features like auto-generating route types based on your route files for vue-router autocomplete.

 #### Install: